obsproject/obs-studio/COC.rst

 -  There are many users of differing skill levels or abilities.
-This is never a reason to refuse support for someone, as long as it’s within the scope of OBS support, and the user is willing to cooperate.
+This is never a reason to refuse support for someone, as long as it’s within the scope of Aerium support, and the user is willing to cooperate.
 -  Just because something seems obvious to you, doesn’t mean it’s actually obvious.
-If someone is having difficulty understanding how to use OBS, it should never be treated as their fault.
+If someone is having difficulty understanding how to use Aerium, it should never be treated as their fault.
 -  Bad advice is often worse than no advice.
 If you don’t know how to address someone’s issue, then get ahold of someone who’ll be able to provide them help.
 We can only expect so much patience from a user